Budget 2020: Five key takeaways from Nirmala Sitharaman’s speech

 GDP and fiscal deficit

 The finance minister said the Narendra Modi government would miss its fiscal deficit target for the 2019-’20 financial year by 0.5 percentage point.
 A fiscal deficit is the shortfall in the government’s income compared to its expenditure.
 She pegged the fiscal deficit at 3.8% for 2019-’20 and 3.5% for 2020-’21.
-The nominal growth of GDP for 2020-’21 has been pegged at 10%.
+The nominal GDP growth for 2020-’21 is estimate to be 10%.

 Last year, the fiscal deficit had exceeded the government’s estimate for 2018-’19.
-During the Interim Budget in 2019, then Finance Minister Piyush Goyal pegged the deficit at 3.4% of Gross Domestic Product for 2018-’19, compared to the 3.3% target the government had set in 2018.
+During the Interim Budget in 2019, then Finance Minister Piyush Goyal had pegged the deficit at 3.4% of the Gross Domestic Product for 2018-’19, compared to the 3.3% target the government had set in 2018.
 The higher fiscal deficit was due to the “need for income support for farmers”.

 In the July 2019 Budget, the government again set a 3.3% target for 2019-’20.
-Sitharaman had then justified the target, claiming that it was realistic.
-The government said it expected a net additional revenue of Rs 6,000 crore over the estimates made in the Interim Budget in February.
+Sitharaman had then claimed the target was realistic.

 Women